From fresh seafood to southern classics - best dining experiences for families

 207 Rutledge Ave.

-Hominy Grill doesn’t have a kids’ menu, but you’ll be sure to find lots of things you and your kids will love.
-The restaurant is located in a historic Charleston house and is open for breakfast, lunch, dinner, and brunch.
+Hominy Grill (207 Rutledge Ave.) doesn’t have a kids’ menu, but you’ll be sure to find lots of things that you and your kids will love.
+The restaurant is located in a historic Charleston house and is open for breakfast, lunch, and brunch.
 Your kids will love the homemade banana bread and pancakes.
-I suggest that you try the Charleston Nasty Biscuit with fried chicken, cheese, and gravy or the shrimp and grits.
+And be sure to try James Beard Award-winning chef Robert Stehling’s Charleston Nasty Biscuit with fried chicken, cheese, and gravy or the shrimp and grits.
 Unbuckle your pants.
 You’re going to need a little extra room! $$

 131 Columbus St.